 Most books begin life as a humble Word document.
-Perhaps drafted over months, even years, they can contain different styles, inconsistent formatting, and often lack the structure of the formal book design that readers have come to expect.
+Perhaps drafted over months, even years, they can contain different styles and inconsistent formatting, and they often lack the structure of the formal book design that readers have come to expect.

 CreateSpace, IngramSpark…or any printer

-CreateSpace is a print-on-demand (POD) service from Amazon and IngramSpark is a competitive service from the industry-leading distributor, Ingram.
+CreateSpace is a print-on-demand (POD) service from Amazon, and IngramSpark is a competitive service from the industry-leading distributor, Ingram.
 CreateSpace is popular because it provides any publisher—self-publishers and major publishers alike—automatic distribution to Amazon.com.
-Both services provide highly competitive pricing of books for your personal use and distribution (such as tradeshows and speaking engagements).
+Both services provide highly competitive pricing of books for your personal use and distribution (at venues such as tradeshows and speaking engagements).

-IngramSpark, the sister company of Lightning Source, is also popular because it offers additional printing options including hardcover printing and more competitive color pricing.
+IngramSpark, the sister company of Lightning Source, is also popular because it offers additional printing options such as hardcover printing, and more competitive color pricing.
 There is also the undisputed value of their distribution services.

 Both CreateSpace and IngramSpark distribute books via Ingram distribution services.
 But only IngramSpark gives the self-publisher control over discounts and the ability to return unsold inventory—mandatory options if you have any hope of physical bookstores ordering your book.
 (Continue reading below.
 Click image to enlarge it, or click here.)

 Unlike our competitors such as Lulu, Outskirts and Author Solutions1, we do not levy a surcharge on the books you buy from CreateSpace or IngramSpark.
 You buy them at cost.